KatherineMichel/stanford-code-in-place-final-project/README.md

 * Create the option to publish to the PyPI test instance first
 * Add a proper Change Log
 * Add a photographer credit (not required by Unsplash) as the status update
-* Add additional image filter algorithms
+* Add additional image filter algorithms (ex. blue or red filter)

 :top: <sub>[**Back to Top**](#table-of-contents)</sub>